Teodoro Obiang Nguema Mbasogo: North Korea

-In the 1970s Equatorial Guinea signed military, technical, and economic agreements with many socialist states, including North Korea.
-North Korea sent military advisors to Equatorial Guinea.
-After Francisco Macías Nguema was overthrown and executed by his nephew Teodoro Obiang in 1979, his family fled to Pyongyang, where his three children were raised by the North Korean government.
-One of them, Mónica, left the DPRK in 1994 after fifteen years.

-Despite this, close relations continued after the coup, and remain active.
 In 2011 Yang Hyong-sop, Vice President of the Presidium of the Supreme People's Assembly, made a four-day visit to Equatorial Guinea.
 In 2013 President Teodoro Obiang Nguema Mbasogo was presented the first International Kim Jong Il Prize by a North Korean delegation.
-In 2016, Kim Yong-nam of North Korea visited Equatorial Guinea and held amicable talks with President Teodoro Obiang.
+In 2016, Kim Yong-nam of North Korea visited Equatorial Guinea and held amicable talks with Obiang.

 In 2018, Equatorial Guinea reported that it had severed economic ties with North Korea and repatriated North Korean workers in line with United Nations sanctions.
 However, North Korea reported continued friendly relations.